Zach-Shim/Asssembly/README.md

 </p>

 ## Idea:
 Having subroutines dedicated to finding specific bits.
-Will help modularize/abstract retrieving different bits for different routines.
+Will help modularize/abstract retrieving different bits for different routines and save on lines of code.
 For example:
 GET_BITS_11_TO_9:
-Would retrieve bits 7-9 in an opcode.
+Would retrieve bits 11-9 in an opcode.
 For the ADD instruction (and some other instructions), this would help get the register operator bits.
 Will look further into and discuss at next meeting

 Something similar has already been done in GET_EA_MODE, which is a subroutine that parses the last six bits of an opcode for the mode and register of an effective address.
 I believe most if not all opcodes share those bits in common (in terms of bit order), so that is useful function that we can share.